Privacy notice for GenesisCare patients

-2. The right of access to your personal information – This includes details of the information we hold about you.
-You are usually entitled to a copy of the personal information we hold about you and details about how we use it.
+2. The right of access to your personal data – You have the right to request details and a copy of the personal data we hold about you and details about how we use it.
 We must confirm whether we have personal data about you, and we also need to provide you with a copy of your personal data.
-We will usually provide you with your personal data in writing, unless otherwise requested.
-If you have made the request electronically (e.g. by email) the information will be provided to you electronically where possible.
-In some cases we may not be able to fully comply with your request, for example if your request involves the personal data of another person and it would not be fair to that person to provide it to you.
+We will usually provide you with your personal data in writing, unless you request otherwise.
+If you have made the request electronically (e.g. by email) the personal data will be provided to you electronically where possible.
+In some cases we may not be able to fully comply with your request, for example if your request involves another person’s personal data and it would not be fair to that person to provide it to you.

 3. The right to rectification – This enables you to require that incomplete information is completed, or incorrect information is corrected.
 This ensures your information is accurate and up-to-date.

 4. The right to erasure – This is also known as the right to be forgotten.
-Where either consent or legitimate interests is the lawful basis you have the right to request that we delete the personal information we hold about you.
+Where either consent or legitimate interests is the lawful basis you have the right to request that we delete the personal data we hold about you.
 The broad principle underpinning this right is to enable you to request the deletion or removal of personal data where there is no compelling reason for its continued processing.
 If we have disclosed the personal data in question to third parties, we will inform them about the erasure of the personal data, unless it is impossible or involves disproportionate effort to do so.
-However, there are exceptions to this right and in certain circumstances we can refuse to delete your personal data if we need to keep for tasks which are in the public interest, or for establishing, exercising or defending legal claims.
+However there are exceptions to this right.
+For example, we can refuse to delete your personal data if we need to keep for tasks which are in the public interest, or for establishing, exercising or defending legal claims.
 If you make such a request and we comply with it, please be aware that we will retain a note of your name, the request made and the date we complied with it.

 5. The right to restriction of processing – In some circumstances you have a right to ‘block’ or suppress processing of personal data.
 When processing is restricted, we are permitted to store the personal data, but not further process it other than in relation to the establishment, exercise or defence of legal claims or for reasons of important public interest.
 We are able to retain just enough information about you to ensure that the restriction is respected in future.

 6. The right to data portability – Where you have provided the information to us, and where the processing is being carried out by automated means and based on your consent or pursuant to the performance of a contract with you, you have the right to obtain the information that GenesisCare UK processes about you and use it for your own purposes.
-This means you have the right to receive the personal information or where it is technically feasible, have the information transferred to an individual or organisation of your choice, and the information must be provided by us in an electronic format.
+This means you have the right to receive the personal data or where it is technically feasible, have the information transferred to an individual or organisation of your choice, and the information must be provided by us in an electronic format.

 9. Your right to withdraw consent – In some cases to comply with data protection legislation we need your consent in order to use your personal data.
-Where we rely on this, you have the right to withdraw your consent to our continuing and further use of your personal information.
-You can do this by getting in touch with the relevant contact at GenesisCare UK or our DPO whose details are at the foot off this privacy notice.
+Where we rely on this, you have the right to withdraw your consent to our continuing and further use of your personal data.
+You can do this by getting in touch with the relevant contact at GenesisCare UK or our DPO whose details are at the foot of this privacy notice.

 Making a complaint will not affect any other legal rights or remedies that you have.